vindarel/abelujo/README.md

     source venv_create.sh # [venvname] (optional argument)
     workon abelujo
-    pip install --upgrade pip  # v9 or above is recommended.

 now your shell prompt should show you are in the `abelujo` virtualenv.
 To quit the virutal env, type `deactivate`.
 To enter it,